gurugio/lowlevelprogramming-university/README.md

 Finally this page includes topics from the hardware components to Linux kernel.
 That is the huge range of layers.
 One page document can never cover the detail of all layers.
 The aim of this page is beging the starting point of the low-level programming.

+## Theory

+Yes, I studies some classes in University.
+There are two background theories to be low-level programmer.
+* Computer Architecture
+* Operating System

+You can find many good classes on online university, for instance, Coursera.org and edx.org.
+Theory is theory.
+I don't think you should get A+ in the class.
+Just understand the big picture in the class.
+You'll get better and better as you make something.

 ## Languages

 ### Assembly